 (a) The Party may establish a Headquarters Branch, and not more than one main Branch, and as many subsidiary Branches as may be advisable in every electoral division in Singapore.

 (b) The Central Executive Committee shall draw up regulations for the establishment, management, and all other matters in connection with the Branches.

 (c) All members shall be deemed to be attached to the Headquarters Branch if not attached to any existing Branch.

 26. A member shall be deemed to have resigned from the Party the moment a notice of his resignation in writing is received by the Secretary-General.

-27. Only such person as may be specifically authorized thereto by the Executive Council may issue Statements in the name of the Party and give interviews to the mass media.
-The Executive Council may decide on specific exemptions.
+27. Only such persons as may be specifically authorized thereto by the Central Executive Committee may issue Statements in the name of the Party and give interviews to the media.
+The Central Executive Committee may decide on specific exemptions.

-29. The ruling of the Chairman of the meeting as to the construction of this Constitution and every part thereof and as to the procedure to be adopted where provision is not made therefore shall be final and shall not be open to challenge.
+28. The ruling of the Chair of the meeting as to the construction of this Constitution and every part thereof and as to the procedure to be adopted where provision is not made therefore shall be final and shall not be open to challenge.

-30. Any person acting as Chairman, Secretary-General, Treasurer or any other post created by the Executive Council, shall have all the powers of the substantive holder of the post.
+29. Any person acting as Chair, Secretary-General, Treasurer or any other post created by the Central Executive Committee, shall have all the powers of the substantive holder of the post.

 Standing Order of the Party